bmaltais/kohya_ss/README.md

 After that, run `finetune/prepare_buckets_latents.py` with the `--stable_cascade` option to create latents cache files for Stable Cascade (suffix `_sc_latents.npz` is added).

+## LoRA training

+`stable_cascade_train_c_network.py` is used for LoRA training.
+The main options are the same as `train_network.py`, and the same options as `stable_cascade_train_stage_c.py` have been added.

+__This is an experimental feature, so the format of the saved weights may change in the future and become incompatible.__

+There is no compatibility with the official LoRA, and the implementation of Text Encoder embedding training (Pivotal Tuning) in the official implementation is not implemented here.

+Text Encoder LoRA training is implemented, but untested.

+## Image generation

+Basic image generation functionality is available in `stable_cascade_gen_img.py`.
+See `--help` for usage.

+When using LoRA, specify `--network_module networks.lora --network_mul 1 --network_weights lora_weights.safetensors`.

+The following prompt options are available.

+  * `--n` Negative prompt up to the next option.
+  * `--w` Specifies the width of the generated image.
+  * `--h` Specifies the height of the generated image.
+  * `--d` Specifies the seed of the generated image.
+  * `--l` Specifies the CFG scale of the generated image.
+  * `--s` Specifies the number of steps in the generation.
+  * `--t` Specifies the t_start of the generation.
+  * `--f` Specifies the shift of the generation.

 # Stable Cascade Stage C の学習